quankool0905/fhevm/gateway-contracts/docs/getting-started/contracts/coprocessor_contexts.md

 ### Automatic status refresh

-Coprocessor context statuses that need to be updated based on the current block number are refreshed using the `refreshCoprocessorContextStatuses` function.
+Coprocessor context statuses that need to be updated based on the current block timestamp are refreshed using the `refreshCoprocessorContextStatuses` function.
 This function can be called by anyone, but most importantly, it is called by any of the following functions as a pre-hook modifier:

 - in `CiphertextCommits` contract:
   - `addCiphertextMaterial`